-Unlike your anus, the stoma has no sphincter muscles, so you usually cannot control the exit of waste.
-You will generally need to wear a pouch at all times to collect the waste flow.
+Unlike your anus, the stoma has no sphincter muscles.
+So you usually cannot control the exit of waste.
+You will need to wear a pouch to collect waste.

-Once the laparoscope is in place, the surgeon will make 4 or 5 more "keyhole" incisions in the abdomen.
-Surgical instruments will be placed through these incisions to complete the surgery.
+Once the laparoscope is in place, the surgeon will make 4 or 5 more small cuts in your abdomen so they can do the surgery.

 Your surgeon will complete several steps before removing the anus, rectum, and sigmoid colon.
-First, the main blood vessels that serve the diseased sections of the bowel will be carefully cut and closed.
+First, they will cut and close main blood vessels that serve the diseased sections of the bowel.
 Next, the surgeon will free the sigmoid colon from its supporting structures and divide it from the remaining large intestine.
-The rectum will also be freed from its surrounding structures.
+And they will also free the rectum from its surrounding structures.

-Once the sigmoid colon and rectum have been prepared for removal, one of the surgeons will operate on the area between the legs (perineal region).
+Once the sigmoid colon and rectum are ready for removal, one of the surgeons will operate on the area between the legs (perineal region).
 This operation will allow the surgeon to remove the anus, rectum, and sigmoid colon.

-Once the anus, rectum, and sigmoid colon have been removed, the surgeon will make the stoma from one of the existing incision sites.
-The stoma is usually placed on the left side of the abdomen.
+After taking out the anus, rectum, and sigmoid colon, the surgeon will make the stoma from one of the surgical cuts.
+They’ll usually place it on the left side of the abdomen.

 First, they’ll remove a small disk of skin from the area around the cut.
 The surgeon will pull the open end of the descending colon through this site to the surface of the skin.
 (This type of stoma is called an end colostomy.)